chaos-lang/chaos/README.md

 ### Influenced by

  - TypeScript's type safety
- - Python's syntax, modules and integrity
+ - Python's syntax, modules and extensibility
  - JavaScript's availability
  - Ruby's loops and blocks
  - PHP's dedication to server-side